-- Definition: Estimated percentage of women with a live birth who before age 14 experienced childhood hardships, by race/ethnicity (e.g., an estimated 8.3% of Hispanic/Latina California women with a live birth in 2011-2012 experienced four or more childhood hardships).
+- Definition: Estimated percentage of women with a live birth who before age 14 experienced childhood hardships, by race/ethnicity (e.g., an estimated 7.4% of Hispanic/Latina California women with a live birth in 2013-2014 experienced four or more childhood hardships).

-- Data Source: California Department of Public Health, Maternal, Child and Adolescent Health (MCAH) Program, & University of California, San Francisco, Center on Social Disparities in Health, Maternal and Infant Health Assessment (MIHA) Survey (Jun.
-2016).
+- Data Source: California Department of Public Health, Maternal, Child and Adolescent Health (MCAH) Program, & University of California, San Francisco, Center on Social Disparities in Health, Maternal and Infant Health Assessment (MIHA) Survey (Mar.
+2018).

 - Measures of Childhood Adversity and Resilience on Kidsdata.org

 Childhood adversity and resilience measures on kidsdata.org originate from three separate data sources and provide a rich and conceptually-related perspective on childhood adversity.
 Taken together, they present a broad framework to look at child adversity across the lifespan and provide useful data to inform and facilitate interventions.
 However, due to differences in methodology, data from the three sources should not be compared.
-The data sources are:Each of these separate data sources produces at least one overall index of childhood adversity.
-An overall index should be viewed as a more comprehensive measure than any one of its individual items alone because it captures the cumulative magnitude of experiencing hardships.
+The data sources are:Each of these data sources produces at least one overall index of childhood adversity.
+An overall index should be viewed as a more comprehensive measure than any of its individual items because it captures the cumulative magnitude of experiencing hardships.

-NSCH data were collected by the U.S. Census Bureau on behalf of the Maternal and Child Health Bureau of the Department of Health and Human Services.
+NSCH data are collected by the U.S. Census Bureau on behalf of the Maternal and Child Health Bureau of the Department of Health and Human Services.
 NSCH uses a set of family, economic, and community adversity indicators to ask parents about current adverse experiences to which their children (ages 0 to 17) have been exposed.
-This is the most direct population-based survey measure of adversity among California children because it asks parents about the trauma their children have experienced while they are still children, compared to the more traditional methods of asking adults to recall their childhood experiences.
+This is the most direct population-based survey measure of adversity among California children because it asks parents about the trauma their children have experienced while they are still children, compared with more traditional methods of asking adults to recall their childhood experiences.

-MIHA is a collaborative effort of the Maternal, Child and Adolescent Health Division and the Women, Infant and Children Division of the California Department of Public Health and the Center on Social Disparities in Health at the University of California, San Francisco.
-The MIHA survey asks postpartum women (15 years and older) who delivered a live birth about their own childhood hardships prior to age 14.
+MIHA is a collaborative effort of the Maternal, Child and Adolescent Health Division and the Women, Infant and Children Division of the California Department of Public Health and the Center on Social Disparities in Health at UC San Francisco.
+MIHA surveys postpartum women (ages 15 and older) who deliver a live birth about their own childhood hardships prior to age 14.

-The BRFSS ACEs Module was adapted from the Adverse Childhood Experiences (ACEs) study by Kaiser Permanente and the Centers for Disease Control and Prevention.
+The BRFSS ACEs Module is adapted from the Adverse Childhood Experiences (ACEs) study by Kaiser Permanente and the Centers for Disease Control and Prevention.
 The data presented here were prepared by the California Department of Public Health’s Injury and Violence Prevention Branch.
-They are based on adult recollections of their childhood experiences during the first 17 years of life and, thus, these retrospective data do not provide direct information about the current status of California’s children.
+They are based on adult recollections of their childhood experiences during the first 17 years of life and thus do not provide direct information about the current status of California’s children.

-NSCH, MIHA, and BRFSS data, together, provide a comprehensive framework for understanding and addressing child adversity across the lifespan.
-Among these three data sources, the NSCH indicators are the most contemporary because they tap into parents’ views of their children’s current experiences.
-MIHA adds an intergenerational perspective by providing information about the childhood hardships experienced by mothers of newborns.
+NSCH, MIHA, and BRFSS data together provide a comprehensive framework for understanding and addressing child adversity across the lifespan.
+Among these three data sources, NSCH indicators are the most contemporary because they tap into parents’ views of their children’s current experiences.
+MIHA adds an intergenerational perspective by providing information about childhood hardships experienced by mothers of newborns.
 BRFSS provides a well-established standard measure of adult retrospective reports of adverse childhood experiences.
-Both NSCH and MIHA include a wider range of potentially adverse experiences, such as exposure to extreme poverty, community violence, and food and housing insecurity, whereas the BRFSS ACEs Module focuses primarily on family dysfunction.
+Both NSCH and MIHA include a wider range of potentially adverse experiences, such as exposure to extreme poverty, community violence, and food and housing insecurity, whereas BRFSS focuses primarily on family dysfunction.
 Each source provides a unique but conceptually-related perspective on childhood adversity.

 - Childhood Adversity and Resilience

 - Children with Two or More Adverse Experiences (Parent Reported), by Race/Ethnicity (CA & U.S. Only)

-- Children Who Are Usually/Always Resilient (Parent Reported)
+- Children Who Are Resilient (Parent Reported)

 - Prevalence of Childhood Hardships (Maternal Retrospective)